 The driverless car era began 100 years ago already.
 Inspired by advances in gyroscopic stabilizer, radio, and radar technology, magazines, reports, and movies describe the vision of automobiles that would drive themselves.
 Many of these sources anticipated technology readiness in approximately 20 years in the future, an apparent time constant in the history of automated vehicles.
 While self-driving technology research started in the late 1950s—to be covered in the next post in this series—it took 50 more years to overcome the mysterious 20-year hurdle.

 I have been working on autonomous vehicles and driver assistance systems for 23 years.

 I started to collect background material during my Ph.D. work from 1998 to 2001.
 Ten years ago, I started lecturing ME302B at Stanford University and collected even more material that I then compiled into a presentation.
 I was often asked to write this down instead of just talking about it.

-This is the first post in a series of four.
+This is the first post in series of blog posts on vehicle automation.
+The second part is here and the third part here.
 Comments, additions, input for missing pieces, and suggestions are welcome.
 Contact email@example.com.
 Thanks